nautobot/nautobot-app-design-builder/docs/user/design_quickstart.md

 For more information on creating designs see [Getting Started with Designs](design_development.md).

+Once the designs are loaded, you can start managing them from the "Design Builder" navigation tab.

 ## Sample Data

 Much of the time, designs will need some data to exist in Nautobot before they can be built.
 In a development and testing environment it is necessary to generate this data for testing purposes.
 The Design Builder application comes with a `load_design` management command that will read a design YAML file (not a template) and will build the design in Nautobot.
 This can be used to produce sample data for a development environment.
 Simply create a YAML file that includes all of the object definitions needed for testing and load the file with `invoke build-design <filename>`.
 This should read the file and build all of the objects within Nautobot.